woodard/libabigail/doc/manuals/libabigail-concepts.rst

 ``[suppress_variable]``
 $$$$$$$$$$$$$$$$$$$$$$$$

-Suppresses report messages about changes on a set of variables.
+This directive suppresses report messages about changes on a set of variables.
 The potential properties of this sections are:

 * ``label``